-Our puppies come with a four (4) year health guarantee if you follow my spay/neuter requirements, shot protocol, and feeding and supplement recommendations.
-We also have an open door policy offering lifetime support for advice, concerns and questions.
+Our puppies come with a four (4) year health guarantee if you follow my spay/neuter requirements, feeding/vitamin recommendations, and shot protocol.
+If you choose to not feed Lifes Abundance and/or NuVet vitamins, the guarantee will be for two (2) years.
+We also have an open-door policy offering lifetime support for advice, concerns and questions.
 Puppies are on a spay/neuter contract.
 We DO NOT place puppies in homes where they are used for breeding.
-Our adult dogs have hip/elbow clearances with OFA, yearly eye OFA exams, and are DNA tested clear of the hereditary cataract gene, CEA/CH, PRA/PRCD, CD, DM, HU.
+Our adult dogs have hip/elbow clearances with OFA, yearly eye OFA exams, and are DNA tested clear of the hereditary cataract gene, CEA/CH, PRA/PRCD, CD, DM, HU, CMR1.
 Our adult dogs are DNA tested for the MDR1 drug sensitivity gene.
 Puppies have an eye OFA exam with a licensed doggie ophthalmologist at 7 weeks and a thorough vet wellness check prior to going home at 8 weeks.
 Visit our Health Testing page for an explanation of these tests and what it means to the health of your puppy.
 All of our dogs and puppies are fed a premium food, Life's Abundance.
 Your puppy will be an important part of your life for the next 12 plus years.
 Health tested parents, along with proper nutrition plays the biggest role in ensuring your Aussie's quality of life and longevity.
 All of our adults are supplemented with NuVet vitamins and Probios, a probiotic.
 Visit the NuVet vitamin and the Life's Abundance page for more information.

 Vet checked at 7 weeks of age

 Eyes OFA certified exam at 6-7 weeks of age